dpi-tta-lessons/portfolio/content.md

 <!-- don't give away everything. encourage students to use the inspector and figure out how to build it -->

 <!-- TODO: encourage use of comments in the index.html -->
 Add this basic structure to your body, replacing the `<!-- Your content goes here -->` comment.
 It's a good practice to use comments to document your code and add `TODO`s.
+You wont see anything when you run this repl because comments are invisible to users.

 ```html
 <!-- TODO: avatar -->